Detecting ALP wiggles at TeV energies: Introduction

 All the limits discussed in the previous paragraph are, however, strongly dependent on the treatment of the magnetic fields~\cite{Kartavtsev:2016doq,Montanino:2017ara,Libanov:2019fzq, Carenza:2021alz}.
 Therefore, one either needs a reliable description of the magnetic fields, or knowledge of how uncertainties in the magnetic fields affect the results (see e.g. the discussions in Refs.~\cite{Meyer:2014epa,Kachelriess:2021rzc,Matthews:2022gqi}).
 This is particularly important for the turbulent component of the magnetic fields, since oversimplified models are often used to describe these fields.

 In Ref.~\cite{Kachelriess:2021rzc} we introduced the idea of using the discrete power spectrum to probe photon-ALP oscillations in photon spectra.
 In this work, we further discuss and exemplify this concept.
 In particular, we introduce a statistical procedure that has the potential to significantly improve current detection prospects for irregularities induced by photon-ALP oscillations, which we name ``ALP wiggles''.
 The statistical method has two main applications: First, it can be used to search for ALP wiggles without specifying the EBL distribution and the magnetic field model.
 Second, the method is a convenient way to analyse the effect of various magnetic field models on the expected ALP wiggles.
 We find that this method is more robust than a standard $\chi^2$ comparison with data.
-In order to stay as concrete as possible, the examples focus on gamma-rays at TeV energies, of relevance for the upcoming CTA experiment.